 Given the size of the job, running an election involves many election officers.
 These officers include returning officers, who run an election in each electoral district.
 There are also deputy returning officers and poll clerks, who help voters at every ballot box.

-Canada is a big country with a lot of geographic challenges and remote communities.
-Elections Canada has to make sure that all 26 million eligible electors can vote, whether they live in downtown Toronto or in Rankin Inlet.
+Canada is a big country with a lot of geographic variation and remote communities.
+Elections Canada has to make sure that all 26 million eligible electors can vote, whether they live in downtown Toronto or in Kangiqtiniq (Rankin Inlet).

 Learn more about Elections Canada.